-On unorthodox ways to get capital-intensive risking things done.
+On better ways to get capital-intensive risky things done.
 Weird stakeholder models.
 Worker owned firms.
 Der Mittelstand.
 Capitalism’s end game.
 Mechanism design, Should probably include Prediction market and/or mechanism design angles.

 …the emergence of worker-owned apps, where they own and run the marketplace themselves.
 It’s a trend that could save the gig economy from itself.

 - CommunityWealth.org has a particular agenda (pro worker-autonomy); Various fun reading lists there with a given slant; for example, on co-operatives.
 They run layperson’s blog about such things.

 - Interesting illustration of the way things differ depending on who owns whom: the wobblies write about worker exploitation at consumer-owned cooperatives.

 Brett Heinz How To Build Socialist Institutions

 Because of its Cold War connotations, most Americans think of socialism solely as inefficient and bureaucratic public ownership through a powerful central government.
 But actual public ownership need not be either centralized or wasteful.